 The animal kingdom is largely apolitical.
-But there have some animals politicized against their will.
+But there have been some animals politicized against their will.
 Most famous among them are the symbols of today’s two major American political parties.

 Political cartoonist Thomas Nast is responsible for popularizing the elephant and jackass as symbols of the Republican and Democratic parties respectively.